jakgra/website-pdf-snapshot-taker/README.md

 # website-pdf-snapshot-taker
-A small gui interface to a phantomjs script (uses a modified phantomjs build(so the media query print is not set and you get the original look of the website and not the one for printing))
+A small gui interface to a phantomjs script (uses a modified phantomjs build(so the media query print is not set and you get the original look of the website and not the one for printing)).
+If you like it, use it and tell your friends (or not :) ).
+If there is something wrong, or you have a great idea for a new feature leave a comment here or email me.

+##How to install and use :
+###on Linux(x64) based OS(Debian, Ubuntu, Fedora...):
+Simply download [this](https://github.com/jakgra/website-pdf-snapshot-taker/blob/master/downloads/Linux/htmltopdf.zip?raw=true).
+Unzip it.
+And click on htmltopdf inside the htmltopdf folder.
+###on OSX (Apple):
+Simply download [this](https://github.com/jakgra/website-pdf-snapshot-taker/blob/master/downloads/OSX/htmltopdf.app.zip?raw=true).
+Unzip it.
+And click on htmltopdf.app.
+You can also drag it to your application folder or your dock.
+###on another OS:
+Build it.
+Instructions are a little lower on this page.
+If it works do not forget to post the procedure here (or email me).
-#How to build :
+##How to build :

-##First (on all supported OS):
+###First (on all supported OS):
 Open a terminal and execute:
 ```
 git clone https://github.com/jakgra/website-pdf-snapshot-taker.git